The Outreach Program

-The Outreach Program was born to answer the needs of the deaf community.
-It primarily aims to facilitate the formation of other projects such as special religious education (SPRED), early resource centers (ERC), income-generating projects (IGP), and a residence for those who live far from the school.
-Outreach teachers are registered interpreters of the Philippine Registry of Interpreters for the Deaf (PRID), catechists, and licensed teachers.
-The outreach project also offers educational sponsorship to deaf students who may not be able to afford formal schooling otherwise.
-Finally, Welcome Home is offering sign language courses to professionals (lawyers, educators, health professionals, etc.) so they can better understand, and meet the needs of, their deaf clients.
+Today outreach teachers are registered interpreters of the Philippine Registry of Interpreters for the Deaf (PRID), catechists, and licensed teachers.
+The outreach project offers educational sponsorships to Deaf students who may not be able to afford formal schooling.
+Finally, Welcome Home offers sign language courses to professionals (lawyers, educators, health professionals, etc.) so they can better understand, and meet the needs of, their deaf clients.

 For the current year, outreach centers have reached the areas of: